• What is Pensacola known for?

 © Courtesy of Visit Pensacola

-Condor Sailing adventures offers two-hour cruises aboard its rare Condor racing trimaran, one of only twenty-one in the world.
+Condor Sailing Adventures offers two-hour cruises aboard its rare Condor racing trimaran, one of only twenty-one in the world.
 The way in which it is constructed guarantees a smooth ride, so it is a perfect vessel for those who are usually plagued by seasickness.
 People with mobility issues will find it very easy to board, and kids will love exploring the ship and trying their hand at sailing it.
 This is not a typical crowded harbor tour; the three sailings daily take a maximum of six people at a time, and the comfortable lounge chairs allow passengers the opportunity to stretch out and relax on deck.
 The trimaran sails in Pensacola Bay where no motor boats are permitted, so it is a quiet trip among the dolphins who inhabit the bay.
-Browse the most romantic Florida islands.

 999 South Palafox Street, Pensacola, FL 32502, Phone: 850-637-7245